Shoalsville Coffee Co. is a small batch roaster located between the soulful sounds of Muscle Shoals, AL + Nashville, TN - with a taste just as smooth!

 Just look at that rich color….and what a smooth rich flavor to match!

-But as time went on…the length of time from start to finish for only a max 1 pound per roasting session only added to my desire to try to crank out more delicious coffee.
+But, as time went on…the length of time from start to finish for only a max 1 pound per roasting session only added to my desire to try to crank out more delicious coffee.

 Don’t get me wrong, if I only wanted a pound or so a week for my own household needs, this guy does the job!

-But, why stop there….
+Why stop there….

 My son and I roasted a small batch of beans on his new Fresh Roast SR540 fluid bed air roaster….